Thursday, August 21, 2014

 Setting up an SEO strategy

 Understanding SEO fundamentals is the first step to developing an effective SEO strategy.
 This is an overview of the main steps and steps to follow in order to implement a new or enhanced SEO strategy.
+A lot of planning is involved in an SEO strategy which is why businesses get help from Get The Clicks.

 Is your website indexed?
 If not, make it so!
 SEO practitioners know how to crawl a website and index it to make sure it’s indexed by search engines.